ShellYard

 Provisioning

 App.SpaceProvisionKMS calls kms:CreateKey and kms:CreateAlias to mint a new CMK and tag it to the Space.
+Provisioning happens automatically the first time a Shared Space is created.

 Erasure